kosl/ihipp-examples/docs/week5.md

 ## 5.5 Quiz: GPU basics and architecture

-## 5.6 V: GPU programming solutions
+## 5.6 V: GPU execution models and programming solutions

 As already mentioned, GPUs serve as accelerators to CPUs, i.e., computationally intensive tasks are off-loaded from CPUs to GPUs.
 Standard programming languages such as Fortran and C/C++ do not permit such off-loading because of their lack of addressing distinct memory spaces and of knowing the GPU architecture.
 For that purpose special language extensions are needed which basically allow GPU programming.

 Many solutions exist for programming GPUs, we will talk about the two mostly used, i.e., CUDA and OpenCL.
 CUDA (Compute Unified Device Architecture) is a set of extensions to higher level programming languages (C, C++ and Fortran) developed by NVIDIA for its GPUs.
 CUDA comes with a developer toolkit for compiling, debugging and profiling programs.
-It's the first solution for GPU programming (the current version is 11.x) but unfortunately it's only supported by GPUs manufactured by NVIDIA.
+It's the first solution for GPU programming (the latest version is 11.4) but unfortunately it's only supported by GPUs manufactured by NVIDIA.

 Another solution is OpenCL (Open Computing Language), which is a standard open-source programming model initially developed by major manufacturers (Apple, Intel, ATI/AMD, NVIDIA), now maintained by Khronos.
 It also provides extensions to C, while C++ is supported in SYCL (a similar but independent solution by Khronos).
-Although its programming model is similar to CUDA, it's more low-level.
+Although its programming/execution model is similar to CUDA, it's more low-level.
 It can also come with a developer toolkit, depending on the hardware, but its main advantage over CUDA is that it's supported by many types of Processing Units (CPUs, GPUs, FPGAs, MICs...) and is de facto oriented to heterogeneous computing.
 In principle that means an OpenCL program can run either on a GPU (not depending on the manufacturer) or on a CPU (or any other PU).
-OpenCL's standard is currently at 2.x.
-Unfortunately, the NVIDIA GPUs does not support it (contrary to Intel and AMD GPUs), the support is offered only for OpenCL 1.2.
+OpenCL's latest standard is currently at 3.0.
+Unfortunately, the NVIDIA GPUs does not support it (contrary to Intel and AMD GPUs), the support is still offered only for OpenCL 1.2.

 ![](images/CUDA_OpenCL.png?raw=true)

 ## 5.7 E: Hello world on GPU

-Before explaining CUDA and OpenCL programming models in detail we will introduce GPU programming with a Hello World example.
+Before explaining CUDA and OpenCL programming/execution models in detail we will introduce GPU programming with a Hello World example.

 ### Hello world in C